pac4j/pac4j/documentation/how-to-secure-a-java-application-with-oidc.md

 }
 ```

-What each part does:

-- **`Pac4jSecurityConfig`** registers the two endpoints every redirect-based login needs: `/callback`, where the provider sends the user back, and `/logout`.
+There are two things to configure here: the OIDC client and the URLs of our application.

-- **`setDiscoveryURI`** points to the provider's `.well-known/openid-configuration` document. pac4j reads the authorization, token, user info and JWKS endpoints from it, so you never type them by hand.
-- **`setClientId` and `setSecret`** are the credentials the provider gave you when you registered the application.
+For the client, `setDiscoveryURI` points to the provider's `.well-known/openid-configuration` document. pac4j reads the authorization, token, user info and JWKS endpoints from it.
+So you do not have to configure each endpoint yourself. `setClientId` and `setSecret` are the credentials you receive when registering the application at the provider.

-- **`new Config(baseUri + "/callback", ...)`** sets the callback URL. pac4j appends `?client_name=OidcClient` to it, and this full URL is the **redirect URI** you must register at the provider.
+On the application side, `Pac4jSecurityConfig` registers `/callback` and `/logout`.
+The callback URL comes from `new Config(baseUri + "/callback", ...)`, and pac4j appends `?client_name=OidcClient` to it. **This full URL is the redirect URI to register at the provider.**

-- **`addSecurity(registry, "OidcClient")`** protects `/protected/**`: an anonymous request there triggers the redirect to the provider.
+Finally, `addSecurity(registry, "OidcClient")` protects `/protected/**`.
+An anonymous user requesting one of these pages is redirected to the provider to log in.

-By default pac4j uses the **authorization code flow**, and it adds **PKCE** automatically when the provider advertises support for it in its discovery document. `setAllowUnsignedIdTokens(true)` only exists because the public demo server issues unsigned ID tokens: remove it for any real provider, so that the ID token signature is always verified against the provider's JWKS.
+By default, pac4j uses the **authorization code flow** and adds **PKCE** when the provider advertises support for it in its discovery document.

+You may wonder why the example allows unsigned ID tokens.
+This is only because the public demo server issues them. **Remove `setAllowUnsignedIdTokens(true)` for a real provider**, so pac4j verifies the ID token signature against the provider's JWKS.

 ## 4) Register the application at your identity provider